juandavidzuluaga/doc-otobo-admin/content/administration/performance-log.rst

 .. note::

-   To be able to see performance log in OTOBO, you have to enabled its setting first.
+   To be able to see performance log in OTOBO, you have to enable its setting first.

    .. figure:: images/performance-log-enable.png
       :alt: Enable Performance Log Support